How Anonymity Can Get Honest Survey Response?

 Although anonymity and confidentiality sound similar, there are differences between them.
 Let’s delve into discussing the difference between Anonymity and Confidentiality in Surveys.

 Survey Anonymity means that the collected data does not contain any personally identifiable information.
-That is, the collected data does not include personally identifiable information like name, email, and phone number, country, signature etc. When data is anonymous, even the survey administrator cannot link the data back to the individual respondent.
+That is, the collected data does not include personally identifiable information like name, email, phone number, country, signature, etc. When data is anonymous, the survey administrator cannot link the data back to the individual respondent.

-Survey Confidentiality, on the other hand, means that while the survey administrator can identify a given set of responses with a particular respondent, this information is not disclosed or made available to anyone outside the survey research team.
+On the other hand, survey confidentiality means that while the survey administrator can identify a given set of responses with a particular respondent, this information is not disclosed or made available to anyone outside the concerned team.

-This means you collect personally identifiable data, but it is not revealed to a third party without prior approval.
+This means you collect personally identifiable data, which is not revealed to a third party without prior approval.

-Your survey purpose decide whether you need to go for Confidential surveys or Anonymous surveys.
+Your survey purpose decides whether you need to go for Confidential surveys or Anonymous surveys.

-Now, let's take the case of employee engagement surveys again.
-You want the employees to provide honest feedback about the organizational policies.
+Take the case of restaurant employee engagement surveys again.
+You want the restaurant employees to provide honest feedback about the restaurant policies.
 If you want this to happen, then you must eliminate the fear of being identified in an employee engagement survey.
-This is because personal identification can restrict your survey respondents from giving straightforward and honest opinions.
+This is because personal identification can restrict restaurant employees from giving straightforward and honest opinions.
 In this case, go for an anonymous survey.

-Here is an example of a confidential survey.
-You are a product manager and need feedback about your product from different teams in your organization.
+You are a restaurant manager and need feedback about establishing a new restaurant branch from different teams in your organization.
 In this case, you may want to know the team names to make better use of feedback.
 But at the same time, revealing team names should not cause attitude issues or destroy the rapport between teams.
-So, go for Confidential surveys, ensuring the personally identifiable results (team information) are accessible only to people who are part of the product analysis team.
+So, go for Confidential surveys, ensuring the personally identifiable results (team information) are accessible only to people who are part of the research team.

-Thus you can choose between running Anonymous or Confidential surveys based on the survey purpose.
+Thus, you can choose between running anonymous or confidential surveys based on the purpose of the survey.

 How does anonymity foster honest responses?